 Compensation if your bank or building society goes bust

-If your bank, building society or credit union went bust you would be entitled to compensation through the Financial Services Compensation Scheme for a maximum of £75,000, per account in the same banking group.
+If your bank, building society or credit union went bust you would be entitled to compensation through the Financial Services Compensation Scheme for a maximum of £85,000.
 Find out what happens for joint accounts and if you have money with two banks in the same banking group.

 What is the Financial Services Compensation Scheme (FSCS)?